Himak1/Tech4Good-hackaton-app/README.md

 Streamline intake, at the same time maximize (quality of) data.

 # Features
-* Smart use of linked datasets (API's) to speed up (autofill) questionaire.
+* Smart use of linked datasets (API's) to speed up the questionaire.
-* Inform the curious with lots of detailed (technical) information.
-Educate.
+* Inform the curious with lots of detailed information.
-* Interesting but clear app design, (catagories?).
+* Interesting but clear app design.
 * Insightfull report,

 ## The Concept